A bit of a different chat for us today, eh?

 The trip was 3-months in total and in 2004 I went out to stay with you in Chiang Mai and we discussed moving there.

 I had already been to Chiang Mai a few times, so it was familiar and initially moved into the condo that my son used to live in (Viangua Mansion.
-The family who owned the condo were really helpful and this helped me get settled.
+The family who owned the condo was really helpful and this helped me get settled.

 It made more sense to move into my bungalow because the cost was cheaper, and I would have more space.
 I paid around 6,000 baht per month, which was cheaper although it was a little bit out of town.